Spitfire1970/chess_player_similarity/README.md

 ## Note
-- The models for this repository (trained weights) live in LFS using hugging face repository.
+- The models for this repository (trained weights) live in LFS using hugging face repository at https://huggingface.co/spitfire1970/chess_player_similarity.
 GitHub only contains the code.

 ---